 Proving source of funds can be complex.
 We would always rather you provide us with as much evidence and information as you possibly can.
 This will ensure we are satisfied our proof of fund requirements have been met.

 There are a variety of sources of income, each with specific proof requirements.
 Below, we explain the proof we require for the most frequently utilised source of funds.

 Savings are usually made up of regular small payments from your salary or other income.
 As proof of savings, we require a minimum of 6 months’ bank statements, showing the incoming salary.
-Often, savings are moved into a separate bank account, to the one that the salary is paid into.
-In this case, we would also need at least 6 months’ f bank statements of any accounts your savings are transferred into.
+Often, savings are moved into a separate bank account from the one that the salary is paid into.
+In this case, we would also need at least 6 months’ of bank statements from any accounts your savings are transferred into.